 The Theatre of Dionysus, where Athenians enjoyed the timeless works of Sophocles, Aeschylus, Euripides, and Aristophanes.

-- Temple of Olympian Zeus - The tour continues past the Temple of Olympian Zeus, the King of the Greek Pantheon.
+- Temple of Olympian Zeus - The tour continues past the Temple of Olympian Zeus – King of the Greek Pantheon.

-Once a grand structure, now partially ruined, the Olympieion originally featured 104 columns, each 17 meters (56 ft) high and 2 meters (6 ft 7 in) in diameter!
+This partially ruined temple, also known as Olympieion, originally featured 104 columns, each 17 meters (56 ft) high and 2 meters (6 ft 7 in) in diameter!

-- Panathenaic Stadium - After visiting the temple, there will be a brief stop at the Panathenaic Stadium, also known as Kallimarmaro, a versatile venue where the first modern Olympics took place in 1896.
+- Panathenaic Stadium - After visiting the temple, there will be a brief stop at the Panathenaic Stadium, also known as Kallimarmaro, a multi-purpose venue where the first modern Olympics were held in 1896.

 The Panathenaic Stadium, or Kalimarmaro, is the only stadium worldwide constructed entirely of marble.

-- Hellenic Parliament - The next destination is the Greek parliament, initially built as the palace for Otto, Greece’s first King.
+- Hellenic Parliament - The next stop is the Greek parliament, originally built as the palace for Otto, the first King of Greece.

 - Changing of the Guard Ceremony - Outside the Parliament building is the Tomb of the Unknown Soldier, guarded by the presidential guard.